-The design theme revolves around interpretations of nature and—true to the urban and youthful W style—is executed in a riot of colours, textures and whimsical furniture pieces.
+The design theme revolves around interpretations of nature and—true to the urban and youthful W style—is executed in a riot of colors, textures and whimsical furniture pieces.

 Architects applied the language of design to make a confident statement about the W brand—evident in the external floral fascia engraved with the iconic hotel logo, in the surreal design of the lobby, in wood, stone, water, fire and metal used generously throughout the hotel, finally in the vivid colors and the attention-grabbing art.